oanamariasilivastru/Affective-Computing/README.md

   - **Training**: Decreases from 1.9 to 0.72
   - **Validation**: Decreases from 1.8 to 0.75

-# Emotion Recognition - MobileNetV2 with CNN Blocks
+# Emotion Recognition - MobileNetV2 with CNN Blocks (AffectNet DataSet)

 This project implements an emotion recognition model based on MobileNetV2 as the base architecture.
 On top of MobileNetV2, 4 additional convolutional blocks were added to enhance feature extraction and classification performance.
 The model classifies facial images into various emotion categories.